shivannis/xandr-docs-public/xandr-docs/articles/monetize/assign-a-default-creative-to-a-placement.md

 > [!TIP]
 > **Network-Level Default Creatives**
 >
-> If you want to use the same default creatives for all your placements, you can work with your Xandr representative to add them at the network-level.
+> If you want to use the same default creatives for all your placements, you can work with your Microsoft Advertising representative to add them at the network-level.
 If you also add default creatives to a particular placement, the placement-level creatives will be used instead of the network-level creatives.
 > [!IMPORTANT]
 > **About Flagged Impressions**
 >